Actyx/Actyx/web/developer.actyx.com/blog/2020-07-27-libp2p-gossipsub.md

 As a library user or end user, the bottom line is that the interop between go-libp2p and rust-libp2 has been improved.
 This gets us closer to the goal of libp2p as a language independent network stack for peer to peer applications.

-For actyx, this fix means that we are unblocked to release ActyxOS 1.0 with significantly reduced memory footprint and improved performance.
+For Actyx, this fix means that we are unblocked to release ActyxOS 1.0.0 with significantly reduced memory footprint and improved performance.

 Stay tuned!